-Fully assess the situation on the ground4
+Step 3 Fully assess the situation on the ground4

-Take the time to really understand the post-disaster economic analysis before any actions are proposed or implemented.
+Take the time to really understand the postdisaster economic analysis before any actions are proposed or implemented.
 Holding a public meeting and/or meetings with key stakeholder groups is suggested to revisit the overall "vision" for the community.
-Has that changed post disaster?
+Has that changed postdisaster?
 A revitalized vision will inform Step 4 - the strategic or economic development plan.

-A deep understanding of the current situation will provide critical insight on how the community should move forward.
+A deep understanding of the current situation will provide critical insight into how the community should move forward.

-Create a plan with action strategies
+Step 4 Create a plan with actionable strategies